- Learn

 Target contacts

-If you're a B2B company, several people are likely involved in the buying process at your target companies.
-So connect with your target accounts or companies' users, decision-makers, and internal experts.
+For B2B companies, multiple individuals are often involved in the buying process.
+Hence, connecting with your target companies' users, decision-makers, and internal experts is crucial.

 Knowledge leaders